operator-playground-io/MariaDB-Operator-Playground-tile/tutorials/monitoring.md

 EOF
 ```

-Note: The database host and port should be correct for metrics to work.
+Note: Make sure you enter correct port number and database host for the metrics to work.

-Step 2: Execute below command to Create Instance of Monitoring:
+**Step 3: Execute the command below to create an instance of monitoring service.**

 ```execute
 kubectl create -f MariaDBmonitoring.yaml -n my-mariadb-operator-app
 ```

-Output:
+The output should look like below.

 ```
 monitor.mariadb.persistentsys/mariadb-monitor created
 ```

-This will start Prometheus exporter pod and service.
+This will start the Prometheus exporter pod and service.

-## Create monitoring resources
+## Create Monitoring Resources

-To enable monitoring services, you need to :
+To enable monitoring services, you need to:

-1. Install Prometheus Operator and Deploy Prometheus Instance and ServiceMonitor
+a.
+Install Prometheus Operator and deploy Prometheus Instance and ServiceMonitor

-2. Install Grafana Operator and Deploy Grafana Server Instance and Grafana Data-Source
+b.
+Install Grafana Operator and deploy Grafana Server Instance and Grafana Data-Source

-If above prerequisites are already fulfilled, you can proceed with Step 2 and Step 4.
+If the above prerequisites are already fulfilled, you can proceed with Step 2 and Step 4.

-Else proceed as follows:
+Else, follow the below steps to perform the above tasks.

 ### Step 1: Install Prometheus operator and Deploy Prometheus Instance and ServiceMonitor

- Learn how to Install Prometheus operator and Deploy Prometheus Instance and ServiceMonitor from tutorial "6: Create Prometheus Operator".
+ Refer tutorial “Create Prometheus Operator”.

-### Step 2: Verify prometheus monitoring metrics
+### Step 2: Access the Prometheus Dashboard.

-Access the Prometheus dashboard using below URL:
+Access the Prometheus Dashboard using the below URL:

 http://##DNS.ip##:30100

-- On the prometheus UI, Go to Status -> Targets to see endpoints.
+- On the Prometheus UI, go to Status -> Targets to view the endpoints.

  ![](_images/targets.PNG)

-Note: It may take some time to visible Target's endpoints.
+Note: It may take some time for the Target's endpoints to become visible.

-- From the dropdown you can select the query and click on "Execute" to see MariaDB Metrics.
-See below snapshot :
+- From the dropdown, you can select the query and click on "Execute" to see MariaDB Metrics.
+Refer the below snapshot.

 ![](_images/queryexecution.PNG)